An Independent Living Project for Adults with Severe Physical Disabilities

 Shalheveth’s Apartments enable adults with severe physical disabilities to live autonomously and independently within the community.

-Currently 14 people in wheelchairs, aged 30 to 50, reside in their own apartments, including one married couple, and there is a long waiting list of those who desire to live in such an apartment with full accompanying support services.
-Each tenant lives completely independently and privately in his or her own small two bedroom apartment, with the second bedroom allocated to their caregiver.
+Currently 13 people in wheelchairs, aged 30 to 50, reside in their own apartments, and there is a long waiting list of those who desire to live in such an apartment with full accompanying support services.
+Each tenant lives completely independently and privately in his or her own small two-bedroom apartment, with the second bedroom allocated to their caregiver.
 Tenants support themselves using governmental stipends and rent subsidies and are solely responsible for managing their daily life.
 They also manage their own ‘Vaad Bayit’ (Building Committee).

 MAKE A DIFFERENCE!

 The waiting list of people with physical disabilities who wish to live independently according to the Shalheveth model not only exceeds the capacity of the current apartment complex but indicates enormous demand.

 Shalheveth’s model has contributed significantly and must continue to contribute to awareness and understanding of the effectiveness and value of independent living in a non-institutional framework that enables the wheelchair-bound adult to live and grow in dignity and in realization of his or her full potential.